 Objective density standards – that are strictly enforced through the Zoning Code – will ensure that neighbors and developers alike understand what the rules are, and proposed projects adhere to the rules.
 These standards are even more important considering the new statewide housing laws that have taken effect and allow for the automatic approval of development.
 To ensure that traffic impacts are minimized, major thoroughfares and transit corridors in Cupertino should be easily walkable, “bike-able”, and transit-accessible.

 The City should not amend its City Code for development projects on an ad hoc basis, thus circumventing the City’s General Plan and related zoning ordinance.
-Immoderate and uncontrolled development would bring measurable traffic to our community, as well as other negative impacts.
+I’m a proponent of sustainable development and the responsible growth strategies laid out in Plan Bay Area 2040.
+City planning decisions should be made responsibly and should be transparently disclosed to the community.
+Excessive or uncontrolled development would bring measurable traffic to our community, as well as other negative impacts.

 I support community-sized zoning that minimizes impacts on neighbors and preserves Cupertino’s unique neighborhood character in primarily residential areas that are currently zoned for one- and two-story buildings.
 Accessory Dwelling Units (ADUs) or duplexes could be supported in these zones if the lot size is appropriate and impacts on neighbors’ privacy and solar access are minimized.